zilishen/documentation/content/nginx-one/about.md

 weight: 10
 ---

-NGINX One simplifies the management of your NGINX fleet across different locations and environments.
-With the NGINX One cloud console, you can easily monitor and manage your NGINX fleet from a single location.
-The intuitive console lets you oversee the configuration and performance of your NGINX instances, identify critical vulnerabilities, view the status of SSL certificates, and more.
+F5 NGINX One makes it easy to manage NGINX instances across locations and environments.
+The cloud console lets you monitor and control your NGINX fleet from one place—you can check configurations, track performance metrics, identify security vulnerabilities, manage SSL certificates, and more.

-## Benefits and key features
+## Benefits and Key Features

 NGINX One offers the following key benefits:

-- **Centralized control**: Keep an eye on and manage all your NGINX instances from a single console.
+- **Centralized control**: Manage all your NGINX instances from a single console.
 - **Enhanced monitoring and risk detection**: Automatically detect critical vulnerabilities (CVEs), verify SSL certificate statuses, and identify security issues in NGINX configurations.
 - **Performance optimization**: Track your NGINX versions and receive recommendations for tuning your configurations for better performance.
-- **Graphical metrics display**: View the performance of your NGINX instances at a glance with a dashboard that presents a clear, graphical overview of key metrics, including instance availability, version distribution, system health, and utilization trends.
+- **Graphical Metrics Display**: Access a dashboard that shows key metrics for your NGINX instances, including instance availability, version distribution, system health, and utilization trends.
-- **Real-time alerts**: Get alerts about critical issues.
+- **Real-time alerts**: Receive alerts about critical issues.

 ## Legal notice: Licensing agreements for NGINX products